DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Multi-Extend!
 E.g., LAlt+Caps triggers NumPad Extend layer; Caps (or LAlt?) holds it.
 (LAlt+Shift+Caps locks/unlocks it?)
 	- Others: Ctrl+Caps(only good w/ RCtrl), AltGr+Caps(good!)..., Alt+AltGr+Caps (fancy)
-	- Wanted: NumPad layer, coding layer (brackets/templates), hotstring layer...
+	- Wanted: NumPad layer, coding layer (brackets/templates), powerstring layer...
 	- Extend layers defined in a separate file; possibility of separate scan code remaps for these (e.g., AngleWide but mostly not Curl)
 	- Extend "hold": Any of the keys involved in selecting an extend layer could be held to keep that layer?